Tim Harriger, Full-Time Direct Care Staff of the Year

 Tim Harriger is an all-star player at ACR.
 His leadership and teamwork with co-workers as well as his relational skills and advocacy with residents are AMAZING.
 Another amazing thing about Tim is that his commitment as a full-time direct care professional at ACR goes back 20 years!
-During that time, he’s made a habit of keeping everyone on track with routines and med changes.
+Since starting at ACR in 1996, he’s made a habit of keeping everyone on track with routines and med changes.
 He’s available when coworkers have questions or need a demo on how something is done.
 He also makes sure all residents are getting out and about and trying new things on a regular basis.
 His supervisors appreciate his positive attitude, his wisdom, and his incredible support.
 Tim knows how to react in every situation, and in tough times he remains calm and collected.

 Tim’s outstanding work was recently recognized at ACR’s awards brunch where he received the top honor, being named ACR’s Direct Care Staff of the Year for 2016.
 Here’s what Tim has to say about his work as a full-time direct care professional at ACR.